-These requirements are for students auditioning to start their studies at the Academy in September 2023.
+These details are for students applying to start their studies at the Academy in September 2024.

 Until specified otherwise, these requirements also apply for auditions in future years.
 Some audition requirements may change: please check back here regularly.
 You are welcome to contact the Admissions Team or the department administrator if you have any queries.

 We are committed to ensuring the audition process is equitable and accessible for all, as well as minimising unnecessary travel costs.
 As such, all jazz candidates are initially assessed by video recording as Round One of the audition process, after which candidates may be invited to a Round Two recall, either live in London or online.
 [Please note that we do not have live jazz recalls at our international audition centres.]

 We want the video audition to be as easy as possible for you so please see the ‘Easy guide to making your Academy audition video’ section on the Video Auditions page.
 And most importantly, please remember that the audition panel are not going to be judging the quality of your video making skills!
 It is only your musical performance that is being auditioned so it is absolutely fine to send in a simple video recorded at home or school on a smartphone/tablet.

 All applicants will be considered for a scholarship award, irrespective of whether or not they have a video round-two audition or an in-person round-two audition.

 Recordings uploaded after that deadline will be processed at the discretion of the Head of Jazz.
 For details about preparing and uploading your video, please see our Video Auditions page.

-Week of 14 November: we will notify you of whether or not you have been progressed to Round 2.
+Week of 13 November: we will notify you of whether or not you have been progressed to Round Two (see 'Audition requirements' below).

 Jazz Department FAQs with Nick Smart